laggykiller/sticker-convert/README.md

 - Free code signing on Windows provided by [SignPath.io](https://about.signpath.io/), certificate by [SignPath Foundation](https://signpath.org/)

 ## DISCLAIMER
-- The author of this repo is NOT affiliated with Signal, Telegram, WhatsApp, Line, Kakao, Naver Band, Viber, Discord, iMessage or Sticker Maker.
+- The author of this repo is NOT affiliated with Signal, Telegram, WhatsApp, Line, Kakao, Naver Band, OGQ, Viber, Discord, iMessage or Sticker Maker.
 - The author of this repo is NOT repsonsible for any legal consequences and loss incurred from using this repo.